Robert Davidson

 Robert Davidson (Haida)

-2005 Chain: 21 ¾" L This piece is stored off-site.
-To arrange a viewing, please contact the gallery directly.
+1975 Edition 13/74 This print is only available framed.
+Please contact the gallery directly.
 Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals that are related to crest symbols.
 Crests have been passed down through families and have varying meanings depending on the context and association with a nation, clan, or family.
-The figures depicted in contemporary Northwest Coast Indigenous artwork also have varying meanings but there are some...
+The figures depicted in contemporary Northwest Coast Indigenous artwork also have varying meanings but there are some common characteri...

 Robert Davidson (Haida)